 Making a creamy tomato pasta sauce from scratch with canned tomatoes is simple!
 The best part is that it can be ready by the time your pasta has cooked.
-Perfect for those on-the-go weeknights.
+It's perfect for those on-the-go weeknights.

 This sauce uses a can of tomato sauce for liquid, and I also add in some tomato paste to punch up that tomato flavor.
 Garlic, Italian seasoning, butter, and cream complete it.
-And some freshly grated parmesan cheese takes it over the top!
+Add some freshly grated parmesan cheese to take it over the top!